 Treatment

 The approach to treating SCC depends on the tumor’s size, location, and whether it has spread.
-Surgical removal is often the first line of defense.
+Surgical removal is often the first line of defence.
 In some cases, topical chemotherapy can be effective, especially for smaller lesions.

 14. Exuberant Granulation Tissue (Proud Flesh)